Faculty Research Areas

-My research is based in social-personality psychology and specifically on issues within close relationships and health-related behaviors.
-First, I study the interaction of individuals in close relationships (e.g., friendships, dating relationships, marriages), and how both reality and perception influence satisfaction.
-Thesis projects could examine how individuals' intimacy goals in these relationships influence the strategies used to pursue dating partners, methods of resolving conflict in relationships, and/or the experience of jealous in such relationships.
-Second, I examine individuals’ accuracy in perceiving others’ health-related attitudes and behaviors as well as how such perceptions (and misperceptions) influence one’s own attitudes and behaviors.
+My research examines issues in social psychology and specifically on the power of social norms to shape people’s attitudes and behavior, factors that lead people to misperceive such norms, and the consequences of feeling different from members of our social group.
+Thesis projects could examine the strategies people used to pursue dating partners, methods of coping with betrayal in relationships, and/or the experience of jealous in such relationships.
+Second, I examine social norms, the misperception of these norms, and the consequences of perceived norms in influencing behavior.
 For example, women see other women as thinner and as exercising more than they themselves do, which increases the risk of disordered eating, and both men and women see others as hooking up more frequently than they themselves do, which in turn can influence feelings of loneliness as well as health-related behaviors.
-Thesis projects could examine factors leading to such errors, the consequences of such perceptions, and/or strategies for changing these perceptions across numerous different types of health behaviors (e.g., hooking up, alcohol use, sleep, stress, eating and exercise behavior, etc.).
+Thesis projects could examine factors leading to such errors, the consequences of such perceptions, and/or strategies for changing these perceptions across numerous different types of health behaviors (e.g., hooking up, stress, eating and exercise behavior, etc.).
 Several recent thesis projects have examined different strategies for reducing mental health stigma and increasing willingness to seek out the counseling center; projects could also examine strategies for helping people speak up in the face of bad behavior (e.g., sexual misconduct, bullying, hazing, etc.).
-I have also supervised topics related to sports psychology, such as how beliefs about student-athletes influence individuals' attitudes and behavior in academic and athletic domains and strategies for increasing acceptance of reporting concussions.
+I have also supervised topics related to two particular issues in sports psychology: how stereotypes about student-athletes influence individuals' attitudes and behavior in academic and athletic domains and strategies for increasing acceptance of reporting concussions.
 Psychology 220 is recommended as background for any of these projects.